Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Continuation of the resolvent for translation invariant operators

 Now we will determine on which functional spaces this meromorphic continuation acts.
-To this end, we focus on the structure of the residues $B$ of $F$.
-Let us assume that $\lambda_0$ is an $s$-indicial root, and that for $\epsilon>0$, there are no other indicial roots in $\{ \lambda,\ |\lambda-\lambda_0|\leq \epsilon\}$.
+Let us focus on the structure of the residues $B$ of $F$.
+If we assume that $\lambda_0$ is an $s$-indicial root, and that for $\epsilon>0$, there are no other indicial roots in $\{ \lambda,\ |\lambda-\lambda_0|\leq \epsilon\}$.
 In that case,

 We will need the lemma: \begin{lemma} For $\epsilon>0$ and $\rho \in \R$, we have the equality of spaces

 The corresponding norms are equivalent with $\mathcal{O}(1)$ constants as $h\to 0$. \end{lemma}

 \begin{proof} It suffices to prove that both